MSA works with Textile Exchange to release a draft Mohair Responsible Standard

 Mohair South Africa is proud to be working with Textile Exchange in developing an international mohair standard.
 Whilst the industry has been governed by its own Sustainable Guidelines since 2009, the importance of an international standard made this evolution inevitable.
 It is our aim to provide the global market with the promise of responsible farming and production.

-“Mohair South Africa is committed to continuously improve the mohair industry throughout the entire value chain, working alongside all sector stakeholders to provide clear and transparent evidence of an ethical and responsible industry.
+“Mohair South Africa are committed to continuously improve the mohair industry throughout the entire value chain, working alongside all sector stakeholders to provide clear and transparent evidence of an ethical and responsible industry.
 It was our great pleasure to host Textile Exchange and the visiting brands in South Africa, and we look forward to a fruitful and mutually beneficial partnership in the future.”

 – Lindsay Humphreys, General Manager, Mohair South Africa